-Naperville provides its residents with a free Recycling Drop-Off Center through its contract with Resource Management.
+Naperville provides its residents with a free Recycling Drop-Off Center through its contract with Groot Industries.

 Materials may be brought to the center on Wednesdays and Saturdays from 8 a.m. to 4 p.m.
-Access to the drop-off center is from the one-way drive off of Fort Hill Drive.
-No box trucks or vehicles larger than a pick-up truck or van will be permitted to drop off materials.
+Access to the drop-off center is from the one-way drive off Fort Hill Drive.
+Only residential materials are accepted.

 For recycling items like oil-based and alkyd paints, pesticides, automotive fluids and other toxic household products, please use the Household Hazardous Waste Facility, located at 156 Fort Hill Drive.
 Items are accepted on Saturdays and Sundays from 9 a.m. to 2 p.m.